bertptrs/fmri/README.md

         libgoogle-glog-dev libblas-dev libprotobuf-dev \
         libboost-filesystem-dev libboost-program-options-dev

+    # Replace libcaffe-cpu-dev with libcaffe-cuda-dev for CUDA support
     # Do the build normally

 These commands were tested on Ubuntu 18.04.
 Versions as old as 16.04